-19 Within the framework of the claims to annul Article 1(1) of the contested decision, the applicant disputes the Commission's classification in the contested decision of the scheme at issue as State aid.
-In essence, it puts forward four pleas in support of those claims, the first based on an error of law in the Commission's application of the condition relating to selectivity, the second based on a lack of selectivity of the measure insofar as the differentiation that it introduces appears to be a result of the nature or general scheme of the system of which it is part, the third based on the fact that the measure would be of no benefit to companies to which the scheme at issue applies and the fourth based, both in terms of the criterion relating to selectivity and that relating to the existence of an advantage, on a failure to state the reasons for the contested decision.

-20 It is appropriate to begin by examining the first plea.

-The applicant claims that the scheme at issue is not selective as provided for in Article 87(1) EC and that it is in fact a general measure which can apply to any undertaking taxable in Spain.
-The Commission thus seems to have incorrectly applied the provisions of Article 87(1) EC, by concluding that the measure at issue is selective.
+- Within the framework of the claims to annul Article 1(1) of the contested decision, the applicants dispute the Commission's classification in the contested decision of the scheme at issue as State aid.
+In essence, they put forward five pleas in support of these claims, the first based on an error of law in the Commission's application of the condition relating to selectivity, the second based on an error in identifying the reference system, the third based on a lack of selectivity of the measure insofar as the differentiation that it introduces appears to be a result of the nature or general scheme of the system of which it is part, the fourth based on the fact that the measure would be of no benefit to companies to which the scheme at issue applies and the fifth based, both in terms of the criterion relating to selectivity and that relating to the existence of an advantage, on a failure to state the reasons for the contested decision. - 24 It is appropriate to begin by examining the first plea. - The applicants claim that the scheme at issue is not selective as provided for in Article 107(1) TFEU and that it is in fact a general measure which can apply to any undertaking taxable in Spain.
+The Commission thus seems to have incorrectly applied the provisions of Article 107(1) TFEU, by concluding that the measure at issue is selective.

-The applicant adds that it was for the Commission to prove the existence of a category of undertakings to which the measure at issue was limited, which it has not done.

-The Commission argues that the analysis of the selectivity of the measure at issue, as carried out in the contested decision, is consistent with the case-law, since it is based on the definition of the relevant reference framework and it goes on to note the existence of an exception created by the measure at issue.

-The Commission also relies on the existence of an analogy between an advantage granted in the event of the export of capital, as would be the case concerning the measure at issue, and an advantage granted in the event of the export of goods, a situation in which it has already been ruled that such an advantage constituted a selective measure.

-25 Before examining the substance of this plea in the light of the circumstances of the case, it is necessary, after recalling that selectivity is one of the cumulative criteria for classifying a measure as State aid, to specify the conditions which must be satisfied to entitle the Commission to conclude that a measure is selective.
+- The applicants add that it was for the Commission to prove the existence of a category of undertakings to which the measure at issue was limited, which it has not done. - 27 The Commission argues that the analysis of selectivity carried out in the contested decision is consistent with the case-law, since it is based on the definition of the relevant reference framework and it goes on to note the existence of an exception created by the measure at issue. - The Commission also relies on the existence of an analogy between an advantage granted in the event of the export of capital, as would be the case concerning the measure at issue, and an advantage granted in the event of the export of goods, a situation in which it has already been ruled that such an advantage constituted a selective measure. - Before examining the substance of this plea in the light of the circumstances of the case, it is necessary, after recalling that selectivity is one of the cumulative criteria for classifying a measure as State aid, to specify the conditions which must be satisfied to entitle the Commission to conclude that a measure is selective.